8 min read

 });

-I opened Neewer Control Center, ran the Frida hook, and started clicking the on/off button.
+I opened Neewer Control Center, ran the hook, and clicked the on/off button.
+The packet fell out almost immediately: 77 58 01 85 01 56.
+Six bytes.
+That's the on/off toggle command.

-Using the DLL directly
+Calling the DLL directly

 import ctypes